BLCM/bl3mods/Aaron0000/Balands/README.md

 Heat Exchanger - No change.

-Sapper - Maximum lifesteal reduced to 6%, time needed to reach max lifesteal reduced by 50%.
+Sapper - Lifesteal increase per interval (every 0.2 seconds) reduced to 0.2%.

 Green Monster - Replaced Click, Click... with Redistribution and made the description more accurate.